Ric Lewis: Career

 Lewis is involved in a number of advocacy and charitable projects.
 He is the Chairman of UK/US registered charity the Black Heart Foundation, which he founded in 2009.
 The Foundation is dedicated to supporting initiatives that improve educational benefits for under-resourced young people and providing opportunity to those who are otherwise denied it.
 Each year, it provides several educational scholarships to young people in need in the UK and abroad.
-At present, the Foundation has awarded over 550 Black Heart Scholarships at over 130 different, universities, schools, alternative academic institutions and training programmes throughout the UK and US.
-In addition, he is chairman of the Institute of Imagination (London Children's Museum), and a trustee of the Royal National Children's Foundation.
-He is governor of Ark King Solomon Academy, and a patron of Eastside Young Leaders Academy.
-He was a trustee of Teach First and of International Inspiration, and a director of London First and the London Regional Council of The Prince’s Trust.
+At present, the Foundation has awarded over 850 Black Heart Scholarships at over 160 different, universities, schools, alternative academic institutions and training programmes throughout the UK and US.
+In addition, he is a trustee of the Royal National Children's Foundation.
+He was governor of Ark King Solomon Academy, and a patron of Eastside Young Leaders Academy.
+He was a trustee of Imperial College London, Teach First and of International Inspiration, and a director of London First and the London Regional Council of The Prince’s Trust.
+In addition, he is a trustee and board member of The Earthshot Prize.